Addiction, coaching, free speech, Motivation, parenting, Uncategorized, women

 I don’t see trauma in that way.
 I certainly don’t see bad things that happen to me as a reflection of me at all.
 I didn’t cause my parents to divorce, or my brother to leave, or my son’s father to do drugs, or my parents to die.
 These are things that other people have done that affect me but does in no way embody me.
 I am who I am despite all of these things happening around me and to me.
 I am who I am because of all of the things that happen around me and to me.
 It doesn’t do anyone any good to create a persona of trauma and hold onto it so tightly that it drowns you.

-Addiction, Mental Health, Politics
+Addiction, bullying, Mental Health, Politics

 Just because you can laugh doesn’t mean you should